AckerlyXu/heima/articles/service-fabric/service-fabric-reverseproxy.md

 * **http(s):** The reverse proxy can be configured to accept HTTP or HTTPS traffic.
 For HTTPS traffic, Secure Sockets Layer (SSL) termination occurs at the reverse proxy.
 The reverse proxy uses HTTP to forward requests to services in the cluster.

     Note that HTTPS services are not currently supported.
-* **Cluster fully qualified domain name (FQDN) | internal IP:** For external clients, you can configure the reverse proxy so that it is reachable through the cluster domain, such as mycluster.eastus.cloudapp.azure.com.
+* **Cluster fully qualified domain name (FQDN) | internal IP:** For external clients, you can configure the reverse proxy so that it is reachable through the cluster domain, such as mycluster.chinaeast.cloudapp.chinacloudapi.cn.
 By default, the reverse proxy runs on every node.
 For internal traffic, the reverse proxy can be reached on localhost or on any internal node IP, such as 10.0.0.1.
 * **Port:** This is the port, such as 19008, that has been specified for the reverse proxy.
 * **ServiceInstanceName:** This is the fully-qualified name of the deployed service instance that you are trying to reach without the "fabric:/" scheme.
 For example, to reach the *fabric:/myapp/myservice/* service, you would use *myapp/myservice*.
 * **Suffix path:** This is the actual URL path, such as *myapi/values/add/3*, for the service that you want to connect to.